ThroughPut-Marketing-Repos/EKIS-OpenSource/README.md

 - [Volume Verifier](docs/knowledge_base/volume-verifier.md)
 - [Trading Volume Monitor](docs/knowledge_base/trading-volume-monitor.md)

-Keep these documents in sync with the codebase whenever behaviour changes.
+Keep these documents in sync with the codebase whenever behaviour changes, and remember to update translation files when adding or modifying user-facing messages.